akshayGudhate/simple-hotel-management/README.md

 | `percentage` | Discount in percentage   | Any value greater than 0 & less than 100 |

-Example of output - when new discount created successfully
+Example of output - when a new discount is created successfully

 `HTTP Status Code: 201`